 Portmeirion, Gwynedd, North Wales

-The sea has retreated since Harlech Castle was built in the late 1200s, which makes it look slightly marooned on its rocky plinth, but this impregnable beast is still one of the best medieval castles anywhere.
+The sea has retreated since Castell Harlech (Harlech Castle) was built in the late 1200s, which makes it look slightly marooned on its rocky plinth, but this impregnable beast is still one of the best medieval castles anywhere.
 A new bridge has made access easy, and connected the castle with a new visitor centre that has five luxury apartments for hire.

 Looking down to castle and coast beyond.